-Mayor's Budget Message
+Budget Message by Mayor McDonald

-Fiscal Year - June 1, 2013 - May 31, 2014
+June 1, 2014 - May 31, 2015

 Even though grant opportunities have been drastically cut, all departments continue to submit applications.
 The Police Department again received grants for DWI and Seat Belt Enforcement.
 Our Justice Court was again awarded funds for equipment and will continue to apply in the upcoming year.
-Thanks to the efforts of Senator Dean Skelos, we have received funding to complete much needed repairs to the second floor of Village Hall.
-This upgrade will also include the purchase of energy efficient lighting at a significant cost savings due to available rebates which will also provide savings on electrical use.
-We will also be modernizing the area in Village Hall that is home to Channel 18 and Channel 30 with funding received from Verizon and Cablevision.
+Thanks to the efforts of Senator Dean Skelos, we have received funding to complete a renewable geothermal HVAC system at Village Hall.
+We anticipate that replacing the old system will save 40-60% of our heating and cooling costs next year and into the future.
+We have also completing the construction of a studio for MalverneTV that was done without spending any taxpayer money, and was funded exclusively through grants received from Verizon and Cablevision.

-Mayor Patricia Norris Mc-Donald
+Mayor Patricia Norris McDonald